|Salary:||From £58,519 per annum inclusive|

 The post holder will contribute to the intellectual life of the School through conducting and publishing high quality research, engaging in high quality teaching as instructed by the Head of Department, and participating in the School and wider Department activities.

-Successful applicants will have, or be close to obtaining a PhD, in Marketing, Economics, Psychology or a relevant related field by the post start date.
-You will have proven ability, as evidenced by existing publications, or potential to publish in top journals, such as Marketing Science, Journal of Marketing Research, Journal of Consumer Research, and Management Science.
-(Note that while we expect the journals listed above to constitute the bulk of an applicant’s portfolio, we welcome scholars who also publish in disciplinary journals in Economics and Psychology).
 You will have demonstrable ability to teach on undergraduate, postgraduate, or executive programmes in management in the field of Marketing.
 Excellent written and oral communication skills are required.
 You will also demonstrate a commitment to high quality teaching and fostering a positive learning environment for students, including pastoral care.
-The other criteria that will be used when shortlisting for this post can be found on the person specification.
+The other criteria that will be used when shortlisting for this post can be found on the person specification

 The Department of Management plays a central role in the LSE, a global, single-faculty, social science university located in the heart of London.
 The Department’s faculty and research strength is centred in employment relations and human resource management, organisational behaviour, managerial economics and strategy, information systems and innovation, marketing, and operations management.
 The Department’s faculty members are engaged in research and scholarly activity across LSE, through research centres such as the Centre for Economic Performance, the Behavioural Research Lab, and interdisciplinary Institutes.

-The closing date for receipt of applications is 11th November 2018 (23.59 UK time).
+The closing date for receipt of applications 28 February 2023 (23.59 UK time).
 We are unable to accept any late applications.

 Type / Role: